-The program shows a strong match to WIDA Language Expectations by linking vocabulary, functions, and forms to grade-level content in ELA, Math, and Science.
-As noted in the guide, chapters define clear expectations, connect to academic standards, and address both interpretive and expressive communication.
+The program shows a strong match to WIDA Kindergarten Language Expectations by linking vocabulary, functions, and forms to content in ELA, Math, and Science.
+Lessons define clear objectives, connect to academic standards, and address both interpretive and expressive communication modes (listening, speaking, reading, writing, and representing).
 This evidence meets all three indicators, resulting in strong and comprehensive alignment.